authzed/docs/docs/spicedb-dedicated/dedicated-configuration.md

 <img src={require("/img/channels-config.png").default} alt="channels config" />

 SpiceDB Dedicated has two update channels: `rapid` and `regular` .
-You can select the update channel either when you launch the Permissios System or in the settings page after you’ve launched it.
+You can select the update channel either when you launch the Permissions System or in the settings page after you’ve launched it.

 `rapid` - gets every release that is not a release candidate.